Sega Genesis: Library

 The Genesis library was initially modest, but eventually grew to contain games to appeal to all types of players.
-The initial pack-in game was Altered Beast, which was later replaced with Sonic the Hedgehog in 1991.
-Top sellers included Sonic the Hedgehog, its sequel Sonic the Hedgehog 2, and Disney's Aladdin.
-During development for the console, Sega Enterprises focused on developing action games, while Sega of America was tasked with developing sports games.
-A large part of the appeal of the Genesis library during the console's lifetime was the arcade-based experience of its games, as well as more difficult entries such as Ecco the Dolphin, and sports games such as Joe Montana Football.
+The initial pack-in game was Altered Beast, which was replaced with Sonic the Hedgehog in 1991.
+Top sellers included Sonic the Hedgehog, Sonic the Hedgehog 2 and Disney's Aladdin.
+Sega Enterprises focused on developing action games, while Sega of America was tasked with developing sports games.
+A large part of the appeal of the Genesis library was the arcade-based experience of its games, as well as more difficult entries such as Ecco the Dolphin, and sports games such as Joe Montana Football.
 Compared to its competition, Sega advertised to an older audience by hosting more mature games, including the uncensored version of Mortal Kombat.

-Notably, the arcade hit Street Fighter II by Capcom initially skipped the Genesis, instead only being released on the SNES.
-However, as the Genesis continued to grow in popularity, Capcom eventually ported a version of Street Fighter II to the system known as Street Fighter II: Champion Edition, that would go on to sell over a million copies.
+The arcade hit Street Fighter II by Capcom was initially released on the SNES.
+As the Genesis continued to grow in popularity, Capcom released a Genesis version, Street Fighter II: Champion Edition, which sold more than a million copies.
 One of the biggest third-party companies to support the Genesis early on was Electronic Arts.
 Trip Hawkins, founder and then president of EA, believed the faster drawing speed of the Genesis made it more suitable for sport games than the SNES, and credits EA's success on the Genesis for helping catapult the EA Sports brand.
-Another third-party blockbuster for the system was the port of the original Mortal Kombat.
+Another third-party blockbuster for the system was the port of Mortal Kombat.
 Although the arcade game was released on the SNES and Genesis simultaneously, the two ports were not identical.
 The SNES version looked closer to the arcade game, but the Genesis version allowed players to bypass censorship, helping make it more popular.
 In 1997, Sega of America claimed the Genesis had a software attach rate of 16 games sold per console, double that of the SNES.

 Sega Virtua Processor

-The Super NES can have enhancement chips inside each cartridge to produce more advanced graphics; for example, the launch game Pilotwings (1990) contains a digital signal processor.
+The Super NES supports the inclusion of enhancement chips inside each cartridge to produce more advanced graphics; for example, the launch game Pilotwings (1990) contains a digital signal processor.
 Later, the Super FX chip was designed to offload complex rendering tasks from the main CPU.
 It was first used in Star Fox (1993) for real-time 3D polygons, and Super Mario World 2: Yoshi's Island (1995) demonstrates rotation, scaling, and stretching of individual sprites and manipulates large areas of the screen.